Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

-To the best of our knowledge, no global stability results near vacuum currently exist for the Vlasov-Maxwell-Boltzmann system, in either the relativistic or non-relativistic framework.
-This work aims to fill that gap by providing a comprehensive stability analysis for the RVMB system.
+\begin{itemize} \item While the stability of Maxwellian for the non-relativistic Vlasov-Maxwell-Boltzmann system was pioneered in \cite{guo2003vlasov}, to the best of our knowledge, global stability near vacuum for the VMB system remains an open problem, in both relativistic and non-relativistic regimes, This work aims to fill that gap by providing a comprehensive stability analysis for the RVMB system.

+\item We introduce a framework of \textit{vector fields that depend explicitly on the speed of light \(c\)}.
+Using these fields, we prove a global stability result for the RVMB system that is uniform for all \(c \ge 1\).
+This constitutes the first application of a \(c\)-dependent commutator framework to achieve such uniformity.
+We believe this method will be instrumental in rigorously proving the Newtonian limit (\(c \to \infty\)), thereby providing a mathematical bridge between relativistic and non-relativistic kinetic theory.

+\item We present, to the best of our knowledge, the \textit{first general chain rule} for the relativistic Boltzmann collision operator—a result previously absent from the literature.
+This new analytical tool is expected to be critical for future studies of general relativistic kinetic equations. \end{itemize} In addition to these contributions, our proof is presented in a self-contained, accessible manner.
+We have strived for clarity and simplicity, avoiding overly specialized techniques.
+We believe this approach makes the proof not only easier to follow but also adaptable for related problems in kinetic theory.